Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: System model

+With the help of satellite devices or ground stations, UAV nodes can easily obtain global information for local computing.
 In this paper, we assume that each UAV periodically reports its position and status information through satellite communication devices.
-Therefore, the satellite can sense the damaged UAVs and then broadcast the global information, including the damage index and position matrix.
-The position matrix consisting of the location vectors of each UAV at time $t$ is defined as
+Therefore, the satellite can record the node status as on-line and off-line, and summarize the global position matrix $\bm{X}(t)$ consisting of the location vectors of each UAV at time $t$, i.e.,

+The global information of node status and position matrix are then broadcasted to each UAV nodes periodically for local computation.